varietas/instrumentum-agrestis-imputare/README.md

         <version>latest version</version>
     </dependency>

-If you not use any build tool you have to clone the project and to build it with the command `mvn package`.
+If you don't use any build tool you have to clone the project and to build it with the command `mvn package`.
 #### 1.2.
 How to use
 ## 2. The annotations
 #### 2.1.
 Repository
-The `Repository` annotation is used to mark a bean used for the access of data in a database.
+The `Repository` annotation is used to mark a bean occupied for the access of data in a database.

 Default scope: *Singleton*
 #### 2.2.
 Servics

-The `Service` annotation is used to mark beans used as services.
-A service bean should only contains `Repository` beans or other `Service` beans.
+The `Service` annotation is used to mark beans occupied as services.
+A service bean should only contain `Repository` beans or other `Service` beans.

 Default scope: *Singleton*
 #### 2.3.
 Controller
-The `Controller` annotation is used to mark a bean used as controller.
+The `Controller` annotation is used to mark a bean occupied as controller.
 This beans normally are used to load and manipulate data as a result of a request or any action.
-A controller bean should only contains `Repository` beans, `Service` beans or other `Controller` beans.
+A controller bean should only contain `Repository` beans, `Service` beans or other `Controller` beans.

 Default scope: *Singleton*
 #### 2.4.
 Configuration
-The `Configuration` annotation is used to mark a class used as configuration.
+The `Configuration` annotation is used to mark a class occupied as configuration.
 If you want to define beans with the `Bean` annotation the right place is here.
 Important: A `Configuration` is no instance in the application context.
 You will not be able to autowire them!
 #### 2.5.
 Component
 The `Component` annotation is used to define a basic bean.
 This means that the bean is not part of the core but you want to manage the bean via agrestis imputare.
 Every POJO could be a `Component` in your application.